tsutterley/gravity-toolkit/doc/source/user_guide/spatial.rst

         Multiply a spatial object by a constant

         Inputs: scalar value to which the spatial object will be multiplied

+    .. method:: object.kfactor(var)

+        Calculate the scaling factor and scaling factor errors from two spatial objects following `Landerer and Swenson (2012) <https://doi.org/10.1029/2011WR011453>`_

+        Inputs: spatial object to used for scaling

+        Returns: scaling factor and scaling factor error

     .. method:: object.mean(apply=False, indices=Ellipsis)